MasumaJaffery/TDD-Project/README.md

 - [📝 License](#license)

 # 📖 [Test Driven Development] <a name="about-project"></a>
-**[TDD]**In this project We will implement a class with some methods, but We will do it by doing test-driven development (TDD).The idea is to write tests first and then the code.
+**[TDD]**In this project We will implement a class with some methods, but We will do it by doing test-driven development (TDD).
+The idea is to write tests first and then the code.
 This will be verified in Our commits history.

+# Flow Chart
+Write Test => Write Code =>  Run Test =>  If Fails => Refactor Code => Run Test => Repeat Process of Refactor until Test Passed!

+# Main Points
+1. Write the Test Case first.
+2. Write the Code in accordance with the Test Case.
+3. Run the Test Case and Refactor if the Test Case Failed!

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>